Suorama/applied_collected_information/README.md

 1. How to use cheap Orange Pi (Zero) with Klipper and ADXL345

 2. GEEETech GT2560A with TMC2209 UART, BL-TOUCH, 2 x separate drived Z-azis and endstops.

+Future I think maybe I add more different MB info and test more cheap RPi substitutes with 3D printing.